tc39/proposal-decorators/TABLE.md

 <sup>9</sup> cannot include `initialize`, `method` or `writable` when `get` or `set` are defined.

 <sup>10</sup> `kind: "hook"` doesn't create new members.
 You can use the `start` field to include a callback to be used purely for perform a side effect, interspersed with field initializers.
 Do not confuse with the `initialize` property used to set the initial value to a field.
-The `register` callback is called for side effect at the end of construction, and the `replace` side effect is called at that time as well, to return a replacement class.
+The `finish` callback is called for side effect at the end of construction, and the `replace` side effect is called at that time as well, to return a replacement class.
 A hook may contain only one of these three functions.

 **Note**: you can replace a field decorator with a method descriptor, or a getter, or vice-versa, but you can't interchange those with classes.